MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-android-app.md

 - Register application in the Microsoft Entra External ID for customers tenant.
 - Enable public client and native authentication flows.
-- Create a sign-in and sign-out user flow in the Microsoft Entra External ID for customers tenant.
+- Create a sign-in and sign out user flow in the Microsoft Entra External ID for customers tenant.
 - Associate your application with the user flow.
 - Edit the Android configuration code sample file to use your own Microsoft Entra External ID for customer tenant details.
 - Run and test the sample native Android Kotlin mobile application.

 ## Prerequisites

-- <a href="https://developer.android.com/studio/archive" target="_blank">Android Studio Dolphin | 2021.3.1 Patch 1</a>
+- <a href="https://developer.android.com/studio/archive" target="_blank">Android Studio Dolphin | 2021.3.1 Patch 1</a>.
 - Microsoft Entra External ID for customers tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.

 ## Register an application